 12. Embrace Manual Mode

 It might sound a bit daunting, manual mode.
 But it is not as difficult as it sounds.
-You can find the manual mode, or pro mode as some manufactures call it, between other camera settings like slow mode, time-lapse, or panorama in the native camera app of your smartphone.
+You can find the manual mode, or pro mode as some manufacturers call it, between other camera settings like slow mode, time-lapse, or panorama in the native camera app of your smartphone.
 It might also be positioned on the bottom of the camera app.
 Just scroll up, and the professional mode is selected.

 You can use different features in the pro mode of your camera: